mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | file_name: str
      | Path to the BNGL file to be loaded.

-   * | observables_files_prefix: str = ''
+   * | observables_path_or_file: str = ''
-     | Prefix to be used when creating files where observable values are stored during simulation.
+     | Directory prefix or file name where observable values will be stored.
+     | If a directory such as './react_data/seed_' + str(SEED).zfill(5) + '/' or an empty
+     | string is used,
+     | each observable gets its own file and the output file format for created Count
+     | objects is CountOutputFormat.DAT.
+     | If a file has a .gdat extension such as
+     | './react_data/seed_' + str(SEED).zfill(5) + '/counts.gdat', all observable are stored in this
+     | file and the output file format for created Count objects is CountOutputFormat.GDAT.
+     | Must not be empty when observables_output_format is explicitly set to CountOutputFormat.GDAT.

    * | default_release_region: Region = None
      | Used as region for releases for seed species that have no compartments specified.